parsariyahi/prsmsp/docs/index.rst

 prsmsp is a python library but we will add an api for it in future. in this way you can use this lib in every programming language.

-Wy i wrote this package?
+Wy I wrote this package?
 ========================
-I needed to use several sms panels and send sms with each, so in this way i had to write each from scratch.
+I needed to use several sms panels and send sms with each, so in this way I had to write each from scratch.
-So i had this idea to have a package, like just import the panel that is needed and just send sms with it without any extra codes.
+So I had this idea to have a package, like just import the panel that is needed and just send sms with it without any extra codes.

 How to use this project
 =======================